wmgroot/servicer/README.md

 Supported formats for `watch_paths` and `ignore_paths` are simple text with `*` as a wildcard, and full regexes in the format `/.*/`.

 ### Automatic Versioning ###
 _*Warning:* This is an experimental feature.
 Automatic versioning requires Servicer to make automated commits back to your repository with updated version numbers for package services.
-This can have unintended side effects with your CI solution unless you know what you're doing._
+This can have unintended side effects with your CI solution unless "you know what you're doing"._

 As part of git integration, Servicer can automatically increase the version number of the packages it manages and commit the new version numbers to the repository.
 When Servicer is being run on a CI pipeline, `ignore-servicer-commits` can be set to true to have servicer inspect the commit authors, and self-terminate if the job was initiated in response to a commit made by Servicer.